yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 ```

 8. Create message groups:
    - Two message groups are created using the `create_message_group` function.
-One message group is created from 'yaya2devops' to 'bayko', and the other from 'bayko' to 'yaya2devops'.
+One message group is created from 'yaya2devops' to 'Fan123', and the other from 'Fan123' to 'yaya2devops'.
 These message groups are placeholders with a filler message and a timestamp.

 ```py
 create_message_group(